10 Must-Know Things About Safe Winter Driving in Norway (2025)

 First, there are laws about tires.

-Most people would say that would be winter tires, and they need to be in good condition with a pattern of a minimum of 3 millimeters in depth.
+Most people would say that winter tires would be the appropriate tires, especially in the Arctic.
+They need to be in good condition, with a pattern at least 3 millimeters deep.

-Winter tires can either be studded or not studded.
+Winter tires can either be studded or non-studded.
 Studded tires are good for roads that are prone to icing and wet snow, while winter tires without studs are suitable for roads that are prone to packed (dry) snow.

 In Southern Norway, you can legally use studded tires from November 1st until the Monday after the second day of Easter.
 In Northern Norway, which has longer winters, you can use studded tires from October 16th until May 1st.